pijeomah/bookstore-demo/README.md

 To format the prices we create a new file in the utils folder and then we create the formatCurrency function After creating the function we wrap the function around the price all inside the curly brackets

+The next step would be to hard code a quantity to test the functionality of adding items to the cart Below the Card.Title comp create a div that holds the conditional that determines the visual state of the button Apply styling referred from 3h25m -3h30m

+Then we wrpa the tow seperate conditionals in aprentheses and in the second parentheses we create two divs one for adding and removing items and one for
+Next we test whether the codition works by manually testing the quantity

+After testing we create two Buttons that would hold +/- signs with text between then a span should hold the text with a div wrapping it